 The decision to desex a dog can be a very difficult one for many owners.
 There is a lot of confusing information on the internet with a lot of conflicting opinions, even amongst vets.
 In this article we will look at the bigger picture and discuss the pros and cons of desexing as to how it relates to health, behaviour and population dynamics due to unwanted pregnancies.
 We hope that armed with this knowledge, you can make an informed decision about whether to keep your dog entire or not.

 Desexing: Removing the ovaries +/- uterus in a female dog & testicles in a male dog to prevent reproduction

-Intact/Entire: A dog that has not been desexed
+Intact/Entire: An animal that has not been desexed and produces sex hormones

 Reduces sex-exacerbated aggression or dominance

 Some studies have shown that desexing can help reduce sex-exacerbated aggression in male dogs.
 This aggression can make your pet more difficult to manage.

 However, it must be noted that castration AFTER the behavioural problem has developed may not result in the resolution of the problem.